RN Hospice Full-time

 Northwestern Medicine

-Description The Nurse Navigator reflects the mission, vision, and values of NM, adheres to the organization’s Code of Ethics and Corporate Compliance Program, and complies with all relevant policies, procedures, guidelines and all other regulatory and accreditation standards.
-The Nurse Navigator is a clinically competent, registered, professional nurse who coordinates multidisciplinary care to the patient using the nursing process.
-Responsibilities: Effectively collaborates with the patient, significant others, and other members of the healthcare team, while maintaining ANA standards of professional nursing practice.
-Assess and reassesses the patient and family for on-going care needs with knowledge of high risk criteria and initiates referrals to the appropriate resources in a timely matter.
-For all new patients, collects and analyzes data, identifies and coordinates appropriate multidisciplinary care and appointments.
-Triages this information and schedules patients appropriately.
-Collaborates with patient, family, physicians and ancillary staff and coordinates new patients for the multidisciplinary clinics.
-Assists in creating a plan of care that indicates this collaboration and communication.
-Research - Utilizes the best available evidence, including research findings to guide practice decisions.
-Aware of available, current research trials and collaborates with research staff for new patients who may be eligible for a research trial.
-Serves as a resource to non-clinical staff regarding prospective patients calling for information.
-Is able to state rationale for clinical decisions based on critical thinking.
-Performs all aspects of patient care in a manner which optimizes patient safety and reduces the likelihood of medical/health care errors.
-Identifies learning needs, abilities, preferences and readiness; assesses support systems, coping mechanisms and barriers to learning, making referrals as appropriate.
-Educates patient, family and caregivers regarding diagnosis, process, therapies, and testing.
-Assists with transitions in care and providers.
-Demonstrates an interest in personal development and growth beyond routine expected educational sessions.
-Qualifications Required: Current experience within the past five years.
-Completion of an accredited Registered Nurse program with a BSN and RN License in the state of Illinois (LIC RN).
-CERT BLS.
-Basic computer knowledge.
-Ability to communicate effectively in English, both verbally and in writing.
-Excellent customer service skills.
-Consistently works within the framework of the Illinois Practice Act for Nursing and ANA Standards of Professional Nursing Practice.
-Ability to assess and determine situations requiring an interpreter and to use interpreter services effectively.
-Preferred: One year of experience in acute care in a hospital setting and/or one year of experience in outpatient setting.
-This experience is preferred to be within the last four years of employment.
-Prior case management or patient navigation experience in an acute or outpatient.
-Basic EPIC EMR knowledge.
-Equal Opportunity Northwestern Medicine is an equal opportunity employer (disability, VETS) and does not discriminate in hiring or employment on the basis of age, sex, race, color, religion, national origin, gender identity, veteran status, disability, sexual orientation or any other protected status.
+Description The Nurse Case Manager reflects the mission, vision, and values of NM, adheres to the organization’s Code of Ethics and Corporate Compliance Program, and complies with all relevant policies, procedures, guidelines and all other regulatory and accreditation standards.
+This position monitors and manages patient care to promote continuity of care, optimal patient outcomes, patient satisfaction, cost efficiency, and compliance.
+Hours are 2pm-10pm in the Emergency Department Qualifications Required: One year of relevant experience Bachelor's Degree in Nursing Licensed RN Critical thinking skills, decisive judgment and the ability to work with minimal supervision Ability to work in a stressful environment and take appropriate action Good communication skills Basic computer knowledge Preferred: Utilization Management and Care Coordination experience Equal Opportunity Northwestern Medicine is an equal opportunity employer (disability, VETS) and does not discriminate in hiring or employment on the basis of age, sex, race, color, religion, national origin, gender identity, veteran status, disability, sexual orientation or any other protected status.
 Background Check Northwestern Medicine conducts a background check that includes criminal history on newly hired team members and, at times, internal transfers.
 If you are offered a position with us, you will be required to complete an authorization and disclosure form that gives Northwestern Medicine permission to run the background check.
 Results are evaluated on a case-by-case basis, and we follow all local, state, and federal laws, including the Illinois Health Care Worker Background Check Act.
+Artificial Intelligence Disclosure Artificial Intelligence (AI) tools may be used in some portions of the candidate review process for this position, however, all employment decisions will be made by a person.
 Benefits We offer a wide range of benefits that provide employees with tools and resources to improve their physical, emotional, and financial well-being while providing protection for unexpected life events.
 Please visit our Benefits section to learn more.
-Sign-on Bonus Eligibility: Internal employees and rehires who left Northwestern Medicine within 1 year are not eligible for the sign on bonus.
+Sign-on Bonus Eligibility (if sign-on bonus offered for position): Internal employees and rehires who left Northwestern Medicine within 1 year are not eligible for the sign on bonus.
 Exception: New graduate internal employees seeking their first licensed clinical position at NM may be eligible depending upon the job family.

 Northwestern Medicine